 Food Allergen: This is the substance in a food that can cause an allergic reaction.
 Allergens are normally proteins and in some people, the immune system thinks allergens are foreign or dangerous.
 The immune response to these allergenic proteins is what leads to allergic reactions.
 The EU states 14 specific foods which are of public health importance (most potent and prevalent food allergens in Europe) which are listed in Annex II to the EU FIC.

-Distance selling: This refers to the selling and buying of goods or services (for purposes of these guidance notes prepacked, prepacked for direct sale and non-prepacked foods) without direct face to face contact; for example selling food by internet (internet shopping, online takeaway aggregators etc.), mail order, telephone or television.
+Distance selling: This refers to the selling and buying of goods or services (for purposes of these guidance notes prepacked, and non-prepacked foods) without direct face to face contact; for example selling food by internet (internet shopping, online takeaway aggregators etc.), mail order, telephone or television.

 Final consumer: This is defined in Article 3 (18) of EU Regulation No.178/2002 as ‘the ultimate consumer of a foodstuff who will not use the food as part of any business operation or activity’.
 The final consumer will generally be the individual who will be eating or drinking the food or drink provided by the food business.